AzureHakua/LiveSplit.RabiRibi/README.md

 # LiveSplit.RabiRibi
-Rabi-Ribi Auto Splitter ASL (RASA) Script for use with LiveSplit
+Rabi-Ribi Auto Splitter ASL Script for use with LiveSplit

 General Notes:
 ===
--Only works on version 1.99t of Rabi-Ribi
+-Currently only works on version 1.99t of Rabi-Ribi (latest version) but version 1.65 is planned.
 -The default settings are 10TM ready for BunStrike routes (any difficulty should work).
--Start timing uses screen blackness while the menu music is playing to determine start time.
-This will trigger when starting any file, so take note of that.
--Reset will trigger when the title music plays.
-Recommended to disable this (checkbox above the rest of the options) if you are running any category with ASG or playing Randomizer where you might need to reload to the title screen to load an Auto Save.
+-IGT is tracked automatically via T.Runtime.
+You can check this by right clicking > edit splits and checking the Game Time tab or by using the 'Alternative Timing Method' component of LiveSplit found here: http://livesplit.org/components/

 Regarding Boss Skips
 ===